Dr Angela Jennings

 A graduate of the University of New South Wales, Dr Jennings achieved academic distinction in being awarded the University Medal in Medicine.
 She was the recipient of numerous awards including the Medical Women’s Society of NSW Prize, the Wallace Worth Prize and the Combined Teaching Hospitals Senior Staff Prize.
 She undertook her Ophthalmology training at Sydney Eye Hospital and Westmead Hospitals from 2001 to 2004, before completing a Medical Retinal Fellowship with Professor Paul Mitchell at Westmead Hospital in Sydney.

-Dr Jennings is an experienced cataract surgeon and conducts a Medical Retina and General Ophthalmology clinic at our Castle Hill, Parramatta and City locations.
+Dr Jennings is an experienced cataract surgeon and conducts a Medical Retina and General Ophthalmology clinic at our Castle Hill, Parramatta Dubbo, Mudgee and City locations.
 She is a member of The Australian and New Zealand Society of Retinal Specialists.
-Most of her spare time is spent keeping active with her three young sons.
+Most of her spare time is spent keeping active with her three sons.